traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     a.
 How to send messages from one part of the web app to another
     b.
 How to listen for messages across the web app

-14. Services
+14. Acknowledgement / Prevent users from proceeding until a button is clickeed
     a.
+Add Acknowledgement Dialog
+    b.
+Add Acknowledgement Page

+15. Services
+    a.
 Router service:   Used to navigate to another page view
     b.
 Lookup Service:   Used to populate dropdowns
     c.
 Message Service:  Used to display messages

-15. TypeScript
+16. TypeScript
     a. <a href="./howToReferenceEnumClass.txt" title="How to Use Enumerated Classes in HTML">How to Use Enumerated Classes in HTML</a>  (constants.ts)

-16. Server Side Grids (using ag-grid)
+17. Server Side Grids (using ag-grid)
     a. <a href="./lectures/boring.lecture.grids.txt" title="Client-Side vs Server-Side Grids">Client-Side vs Server-Side Grids</a>

-17. HighCharts
+18. HighCharts

-18. The Extended PDF Viewer (using an embedded PDF viewer)
+19. The Extended PDF Viewer (using an embedded PDF viewer)

 </pre>